Online Collections

 Notice for Collections Content

 These records describe cultural and historical items that may be culturally sensitive.
-Some records may document human remains; others may contain names, images, or recordings of deceased individuals or include information or language that is outdated, offensive, or incorrect.
-These are based on past collecting practices and interpretations, which may not reflect current views and values of the Penn Museum.
+Records may document human remains or contain names, images, or recordings of deceased individuals.
+Records might include language that is outdated, offensive, or incorrect.
+These are based on past collecting practices and interpretations and may not reflect current views and values of the Penn Museum.
+See Statements and Policies for more information and updated practices.

-We update records and images regularly and encourage and welcome members of descendant communities, scholars, and others to contact us with feedback, questions, or concerns.
+We update records regularly and encourage and welcome members of descendant communities, scholars, and others to contact us with feedback, questions, or concerns.

 The island of Borneo sits off the coast of Southeast Asia and is divided among the countries of Malaysia, Indonesia, and tiny Brunei.
 Between 1896 and 1898, several collecting expeditions to Borneo were undertaken.
 They spent six months in Sarawak, traveling upriver to Dayak longhouses, they undertook an expedition to Dutch West Borneo, spending several months on the Kapuas River, and then they visited the Mahakam River in Dutch East Borneo.